... the Blog

 ... the Blogger

 Mark R. Hamel is a co-founder of the Lean Math blog and co-author of Lean Math: Figuring to Improve.
-He is a partner and COO of The Murli Group, Shingo Award-winning author Kaizen Event Fieldbook, and founder of the Gemba Tales blog.
+He is the Shingo Award-winning author of Kaizen… Shingo Award-winning author Kaizen Event Fieldbook, and founder of the Gemba Tales blog.

 Mark has played a transformative role in lean implementations across a broad range of industries including aerospace and defense, automotive, building products, business services, chemical, durable goods, electronics, insurance, healthcare, and transportation services.
 He has successfully coached lean leaders and associates at both the strategic and tactical level.
 Mark's 19-year pre-consulting career encompassed executive and senior positions in operations, strategic planning, business development, and finance.
 His lean education and experience began in the early 1990’s when he conceptualized and helped launch what resulted in a Shingo Prize winning effort at the Ensign-Bickford Company.